 Are you planning on doing a boudoir shoot?
 They can be heaps of fun.
 But they involve lots of accessories.
 Don’t worry.
 We’ll tell you what to bring to a boudoir shoot.

 Next, don’t forget the basics, like hair ties, brushes, and clips.
 You’ll also want to bring any props or accessories you’d like to use in your photos.
 Finally, don’t forget snacks and water—you’ll work up an appetite!

 What to Bring to a Boudoir Shoot: A Boudoir Photographer’s Checklist

-If this is your first rodeo in the boudoir world, I highly recommend starting out with a model or a non-paying client.
-It is not a good idea to start off asking for payment when you have never shot a boudoir session, even if you’ve shot other genres.
+If this is your first rodeo in the boudoir world, I highly recommend starting with a model or a non-paying client.
+It is not a good idea to start asking for payment when you have never shot a boudoir session, even if you’ve shot other genres.

-1. Camera, Backup Camera and Charged Batteries
+1. Camera, Backup Camera, and Charged Batteries

-There were a handful of times over the years where I thought my main battery was charging overnight only to wake up to see it became unplugged.
+Having one battery in the camera and a second charged and ready to go is important.
+There were a handful of times over the years when I thought my main battery was charging overnight, only to wake up to see it became unplugged.

 3. Lens Options

 There will always be a debate about the best lens for any genre, but each shot calls for a different look.
 Having a few choices on hand is a good rule of thumb if possible.